espressif/developer-portal/content/pages/contribution-guide/writing-content/index.md

 There are the following prerequisites before you start writing content:

-- Decide how you want to contribute by choosing the [content contribution workflow](../content-contrib-workflow "Content contribution workflow") and get a copy of the [espressif / developer-portal][] repo
+- Decide how you want to contribute by choosing the [contribution workflow](../contrib-workflow "Contribution workflow") and get a copy of the [espressif / developer-portal][] repo
 - To view the built version of the website, [install](https://gohugo.io/installation/) Hugo in your environment and go through [Getting started](https://gohugo.io/getting-started/) if required

 [espressif / developer-portal]: https://github.com/espressif/developer-portal "Espressif Developer Portal"